 a "wide band" oxygen

-EFIE is not designed to work with all wide band
+EFIE is not designed to work with wide band sensors,

-sensors, although some wide band sensors have an
+although some wide band sensors have an interpreter

-interpreter that gives out a narrow band signal
+that gives out a narrow band signal before routing

-Now that you have determined which is the sensor's
+you have determined which is the sensor's signal

-to the computer.
-If you used a manual or wiring

-diagram, you probably have already located the wire

-at the computer's wiring harness.
-If you had to

-figure out the wires at the sensor itself, then

-try to find the same wire at the computer's wiring

-harness.
-It should be the same colors, but test

 computer.
+If you used a manual, or wiring diagram,

+you probably have already located the wire at the

+computer's wiring harness.
+If you had to figure

+out the wires at the sensor itself, then try to

+find the same wire at the computer's wiring harness.

+It should be the same colors, but test it with an

-This makes cutting into and hooking up
+makes cutting into it and hooking up the EFIE much

-the EFIE much easier, especially if you are mounting
+easier, especially if you are mounting the EFIE

 (2) Locate 12 volt power and ground